-A 3rd/4th and 5th partner principal investigator from any of the SGCI African countries should:
+A 3rd /4th / 5th and 6th partner principal investigator from any of the SGCI African countries should:

-- Be a researcher from any of the public higher education and research institutions in their home country, who has an employment contract for at least the duration of the application procedure and the duration of the research grant. - Have at least a PhD or an equivalent qualification. - Department of Research, Science and Technology (DRST of Botswana), the National Research Fund (NRF of Kenya), the Fundo Nacional de Investigação (FNI of Mozambique) and the Ministry of Technical and Higher Education (MTHE of Sierra Leone) as the SGCI member countries contributing financial support for their researchers within this partnership have indicated eligibility criteria in their national regulations document.
+- Be a researcher from any of the public higher education and research institutions in their home country, who has an employment contract for at least the duration of the application procedure and the duration of the research grant. - Have at least a PhD or an equivalent qualification. - Ministry of Communications and Innovation (MCI of Botswana), Ministry of Innovation and Technology (MInT of Ethiopia), the National Research Fund (NRF of Kenya) as the SGCI member countries contributing financial support for their researchers within this partnership have indicated eligibility criteria in their national regulations document.
 See Annex IV: Individual National Eligibility and Funding Regulations.